opencats/OpenCATS_Documentation/docs/InstallScripts-Linux.rst

 .. warning:: These scripts are ONLY for Linux systems that do not have Apache, MySQL/MariaDB and PHP installed.
 This will install a full lamp stack from scratch.
 It will likely wipe out any existing settings that are in place.
 I can not stress this enough.

+All scripts are updated for OpenCATS-0.9.4 using the Travis build (no more composer steps).

 Having gotten that out of the way, let's proceed.

 Open a terminal